EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Additional Experimental Results

 We compare the MSE of predicted positions between \name and baseline models over extended rollout steps.
 As illustrated in Figure \ref{fig:long_rollout}, across both test sets, the predicted displacements from \name exhibit significantly delayed divergence compared to the baselines as the number of rollout steps increases.
 This result demonstrates the robustness of \name in maintaining accurate predictions over longer temporal horizons.

 It is worth noting that, although both our visualizations and tabulated results in the main paper show that the $\mathbb{R}^n$-equivariant version of \name outperforms its $\mathbf{SE}(n)$ counterpart, this trend reverses as we further extend the rollout time horizon.
-The $\mathbf{SE}(n)$-equivariant model begins to surpass the $\mathbb{R}^n$-equivaraiant model at longer extrapolation steps, illustrating that stronger geometry-grounded model (with a stricter equivariance constraint imposed) can improve the model’s generalization and robustness.
+The $\mathbf{SE}(n)$-equivariant model begins to surpass the $\mathbb{R} ^n$-equivariant model at longer extrapolation steps.
+The higher long-term rollout accuracy of SE(n) model can be attributed to its stronger constraints are symmetry. \qy{Non-equivariant models or models with fewer constraints can introduce small symmetry-violating errors at each step.
+These errors tend to compound over long rollouts, especially in dynamical systems.
+In contrast, the SE(n) model ensures that the learned physics remains consistent regardless of the object's orientation or position, leading to significantly more stable and physically plausible rollouts over long horizons.
+This leads to more stable long-term trajectories.}